Pirates of the Caribbean: The Curse of the Black Pearl poster

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Will makes the active choice to steal the Interceptor with Jack and assembles a crew to pursue the Black Pearl into pirate-controlled waters, leaving civilization behind., moving from reaction to action.

 At 72 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat At Isla de Muerta, the ritual with Elizabeth's blood fails to break the curse.
+The analysis reveals that this crucial beat At Isla de Muerta, the ritual with Elizabeth's blood fails to break the curse.
 Barbossa realizes they need Turner's blood, raising the stakes as Will becomes the target and Elizabeth loses her bargaining power., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 114 minutes initiates the final act resolution at 80% of the runtime.
 Jack negotiates with Norrington and gains Elizabeth's support for his plan.
 He synthesizes pirate cunning with genuine heroism, committing to save Will and defeat Barbossa rather than just reclaim his ship., demonstrating the transformation achieved throughout the journey.